 Purchases that provide personal benefit are not allowed, nor are purchases that may give the appearance of a conflict of interest.
 Please note that some of the IRS rules in this area are not intuitive.
 SIBCR will provide guidance, but final authorization of payment rests with the Executive Director.
 Please review this section and whenever appropriate discuss the proposed purchase with SIBCR before ordering.

-Procurement of goods and services charged directly to federal awards must comply with the procurement requirements of 2 CFR Part 200 (Uniform Guidance), and the debarment and suspension provisions of 2 CFR Part 180.
-All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of Part 200.
+Procurements of goods and services charged directly to federal awards must comply with the procurement requirements of 2 CFR Part 200 (Uniform Guidance), and the debarment and suspension provisions of 2 CFR Part 180.
+Procurements of goods and services charged directly to federal contracts must comply with the requirements of the Federal Acquisition Regulations (FAR) and/or Defense Federal Acquisition Regulations (DFAR) included in the prime contract.
+All procurement transactions must be conducted in a manner providing full and open competition consistent with the standards of 2 CFR Part 200, FAR or DFAR as applicable.

 The following requirements apply for all purchases: